-- Our funding sources are unpredictable and highly sought after by other non-profit organisations, especially since the Covid-19 pandemic will place added pressure on funding sources. - Copyright limitations on Irlen documents make it difficult to implement new reporting systems that are quicker and more technologically advanced.
-E.g. digital forms, database data collection and email communication of results/referrals to diagnosticians. - Reliance on schools for data and statistics - Irlen NZ only has so many diagnosticians across New Zealand limits the availability of services to general public. - We have a reliance on the child and family to follow up to appointments and follow through, ie actually wearing the glasses, and doing their APD therapy, which makes doing budgets for projects difficult, and limits potential benefit to students. - Privacy laws/limited access to personal and school data, along with contact information that is not accurate - Increasing demands on our staff
+- Our funding sources are unpredictable and highly sought after by other non-profit organisations, especially since the Covid-19 pandemic will place added pressure on funding sources - Copyright limitations on Irlen documents make it difficult to implement new reporting systems that are quicker and more technologically advanced.
+E.g. digital forms, database data collection and email communication of results/referrals to diagnosticians - Reliance on schools for data and statistics - Irlen NZ only has so many diagnosticians across New Zealand limits the availability of services to general public - We have a reliance on the child and family to follow up to appointments and follow through, i.e, actually wearing the glasses, which makes doing budgets for projects difficult, and limits potential benefit to students

-• Succession planning - reliance on existing board, staff and diagnosticians
+- Privacy laws/limited access to personal and school data, along with contact information that is not accurate - Increasing demands on our staff - Succession planning reliance on existing Board, staff and diagnosticians